 You can directly contact Pyramid through their official website.

 The first and foremost caution is not to expose the sitar to temperature changes.
 It is extremely sensitive to this and can affect its sound, we recommend that you always keep the sitar in its case after use.
-Secondly, it is an extremely fragile instrument which sound box is a dry gourd.
-ATTENTION!
+Secondly, it is an extremely fragile instrument; its sound box is a dry gourd.
+Attention!
 A little knock can be enough to crack the sitar.

 What can I do if my tumba breaks?

 If, unfortunately, this happens, the solution will depend on how serious the damage is.
-Sometimes it is possible to fix it, but when the crack is too deep or big or complex, there’s no solution.
+Sometimes it is possible to fix it, but when the crack is too deep, big or complex, there’s no solution.

 Occasionally in Sitarsencat we repair broken sitars restoring the sound almost as it was originally.
-The reparation costs will be determined by the damage caused to the instrument and so, the time required to fix it.
-In really complicated cases we will recommend to buy a new sitar.
+The reparation costs will be determined by the damage caused to the instrument and the time required to fix it.
+In really complicated cases we will recommend you to buy a new sitar.
 If your sitar is broken send us a picture so we can advise you which action you should take.

 The sound of my sitar has changed, what's happening?